Announcing CloudQuery Terraform Drift Detection

 - Fetch Step: Fetch all configuration from your cloud account into memory.
 Two main issues that we stumbled upon, specifically on medium-big cloud accounts:

-- memory consumption: as all the cloud state is stored in memory it can get pretty big and in some CIs which will just kill the job as you can’t always control or increase the memory limit.
+- memory consumption: as all the cloud state is stored in memory it can get pretty big and in some Continuous Integration (CI) environments which will just kill the job as you can’t always control or increase the memory limit.

-- Drift Detection: driftctl compares the terraform state json with the in-memory cloud state.
+driftctlcompares the terraform state JSON with the in-memory cloud state.

 - These steps don’t have any serious limitations apart from the need to write Go code to solve a data problem, but that will work and potentially more of a subjective thing.